mongodb-developer/service-tests/README.md

 The tests this harness runs are the subset of official MongoDB correctness tests that treat the system under test as a black box, without relying on fixtures or assumptions about the server's internal state.

-We built 5 test suites that make sense in this DBaaS context and they validate most of the features of the MongoDB 3.6 API.
+We built 6 test suites that make sense in this DBaaS context and they validate most of the features of the MongoDB 3.6 or 4.2 API.

 ## Recommended infrastructure